theBuzzyCoder/dockerised-espocrm/README.md

 # Installation

+**Follow Below Setups**
+*In Order*

-Below command will pull and setup docker images as well as the espocrm directory.
+Below command will make the complete setup of docker version of espocrm in your machine.

 ```bash
 curl --silent --show-error https://raw.githubusercontent.com/theBuzzyCoder/dockerised-espo/master/installer.sh | sh